qiboteam/qibolab/doc/DESIGN.md

 ## Current layout

-In the current qibolab layout delegates the execution of a user defined qibo circuit through  the HardwareCircuit class and its execute method.
+In the current qibolab layout delegates the execution of a user defined circuit through the HardwareCircuit class and its execute method.
 The circuit gates are converted into pulses which are send to the platform drivers after appropriate conversion.

 <img src="hardwarecircuit.png" height="250" />